sungenchuang7/tpm_ml_test/README.md

 You will then write a reflection on how well you think this feature extractor performed on the data.
 Please write your reflection in this README document.

 ## What method(s) did you choose?
-Describe your sentiment analysis methods below.
+Describe your sentiment analysis method(s) below.

 [YOUR ANSWER HERE]